llafuente/language/readme.markdown

 * Code coverage.
 Extracting the information from ci generate a report of the dangers in the code.

 * Documentation.
 Basic and extendable.
-Most important, don't need much information from doc-blocks, should implicity extract information from the code, that will give users extra information about what the are doing 'in theory'.
+Fill the gaps with information from compiler.

 * Benchmarks.
 Once again, basic and extendable.